jku/tuf-on-ci-sigstore-test/README.md

-# A tuf-on-ci test repo using sigstore signing
+# A keyless TUF repository using Sigstore

 A completely keyless TUF repository:
 * Repository signs online roles with sigstore using the ambient GitHub workflow identity
-* offline signers use interactive sigstore identities
+* Offline signers use their (interactive) sigstore identities

 Clients should access the repository at https://jku.github.io/tuf-on-ci-sigstore-test/metadata/